Western storms bring flood threats, snow for Christmas - KESQ

 Western storms bring flood threats, snow for Christmas

 LOS ANGELES (AP) — Forecasters say winter storms that have killed at least two people will bring flooding threats, snow and bitter cold throughout much of the West through Christmas.
-An atmospheric river of moisture is prompting a wave of storms that could even bring a rare chance of snow to Seattle and Portland.
+The new storms could drop rain and snow over much of the region into next week and plunge the Pacific Northwest into a lengthy cold snap and follow a now-departed atmospheric river that delivered copious amounts of precipitation this week.
 On Thursday, two people died near San Francisco when their car was submerged in a flooded underpass.
 In the south, a mudslide was reported in a fire-scarred Orange County canyon that had been ordered evacuated but no injuries are reported.
 The Sierra Nevada could see up to 10 feet of snow and forecasters warned drivers of treacherous conditions.